Glossary of Pulmonary Hypertension (PH) Terms

 Back to top of page

-Raynaud's phenomenon: When fingers get blue and cold easily, and sometimes painful because of a vascular disorder.
+Raynaud's phenomenon: When fingers get blue and cold easily, and sometimes painful because of blood vessel spasms.
 Persons with PAH can also have Raynaud’s phenomenon.
 It is also associated with autoimmune disorders.
 Learn more about Raynaud's phenomenon

 Remodulin®: An FDA-approved intravenous or subcutaneous treatment for PAH.
 Remodulin® is the brand name for the intravenous and subcutaneous forms of treprostinil.
 See also treprostinil | Read more about Remodulin®